OleVik/grav-plugin-imgsrcset/README.md

 />
 ```

-This is only applied to image-elements generated from Markdown.
+This is only applied to image-elements generated in the Page's HTML-output, not the whole site.
 Depends on [PHP Html Parser v1.7.0](https://github.com/paquettg/php-html-parser/) for DOM parsing and manipulation of `srcset` and `sizes`.

 # New in v2.0.0